pyrustic/hooking/README.md

     def my_method(self, *args, **kwargs):
         pass
 ```
-`H.tag` accepts a `label` string as argument.
+The `hooking.H.tag` decorator accepts a `label` string as argument.
 By default, when this argument isn't provided, the library uses the [qualified name](https://peps.python.org/pep-3155/) of the method or function as the `label`.

 Here we provide the `label` argument:
 ```python